-In this blog article we are going to have a closer look at 4 of the challenges you might face as a re-seller or brand, selling on marketplaces.
-Also, we look at 4 possible solutions that can help improving your digital marketplace shelf and your (potential) customer's point-of-sales experience.
+In this blog article, we will have a closer look at 4 of the challenges you might face as a re-seller or brand selling on marketplaces.
+Also, we look at 4 possible solutions that can help improve your digital marketplace shelf and your (potential) customer's point-of-sales experience.

-In countries where Amazon is active, more than half (55%) of purchases are made online.
-In the graphic below you can see the online purchasing behavior per category in the Netherlands (blue) versus countries where Amazon is active (orange).
-It is expected that especially the toys, electronics and furniture stores will get a lot of competition from online shopping.
+More than half (55%) of purchases are made online in countries where Amazon is active.
+The graphic below shows the online purchasing behaviour per category in the Netherlands (blue) versus countries where Amazon is active (orange).
+It is expected that especially the toys, electronics and furniture stores will get much competition from online shopping.

-It is a good idea to scan competition in all marketplaces, and especially within your product category, before you start selling your products on a marketplace.
+It is a good idea to scan competition in all marketplaces, especially within your product category, before selling your products on a marketplace.
 Analyze which competitors are active on Marketplaces and whether your brand and products are already being sold.
 It may even be the case that you compete with your own retailers who also like to sell your brand/products via a marketplace.
 If you do not properly cover these risks, these can have major consequences for your brand and sales.

-As you can see in above matrix, marketplaces offer enormous possibilities for brand owners.
-For a reseller without own brand, things get a bit more complicated, but there are also opportunities.
+As you can see in the above matrix, marketplaces offer enormous possibilities for brand owners.
+For a reseller without their own brand, things get complicated, but there are also opportunities.
 In Emerce’s upcoming blogs, they will look in more detail at the opportunities and threats for both brand owners and resellers and show you how to apply this matrix.

 Sitelucent can provide data and channel insights of big and smaller marketplaces in the Netherlands and beyond.
-As soon as Amazon Netherlands will have its first products online, this data will also be available in order to scan competition in your product category.
+As soon as Amazon Netherlands has its first products online, this data will also be available to scan competition in your product category.

-If you are ready to go a step further, you can check how these (potential) competitors are presenting their products, at what price points and who is 'winning' the buy box.
-Or for example, find out if there are videos of the competing products for your main keywords on a marketplace.
+If you are ready to go a step further, you can check how these (potential) competitors present their products, at what price points and who is 'winning' the buy box.
+Or, for example, find out if there are videos of the competing products for your main keywords on a marketplace.

-By selling your products via a marketplace you lose a part of customer contact and customer data.
-It is therefore difficult to give your (potential) buyers a unique product experience outside the platform.
+By selling your products via a marketplace, you lose a part of customer contact and customer data.
+Therefore, giving your (potential) buyers a unique product experience outside the platform isn't easy.
 This means your product pages are increasingly becoming the first and most important touchpoints.
 It is therefore important to continuously track and improve the completeness of your product content on marketplaces.

-Make sure your content meets the best practices of the platform and avoid too much manual work to optimize this.
+Make sure your content meets the platform's best practices and avoid too much manual work to optimise this.
 Optimizing your product content on marketplaces can be very time-consuming.
-SiteLucent’s tooling can help you with optimizing your product's content, for example by measuring an important KPI called Digital Content Completeness Score (DCC score).
+SiteLucent’s tooling can help you optimise your product's content, for example, by measuring an important KPI called Digital Content Completeness Score (DCC score).